ttalvitie/browservice/README.md

 [See more screenshots](#screenshots)

+## News

+2021-02-XX: [Browservice 0.9.2.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.2.0) has been released.
+This release adds support for file uploads.
+It also features a major internal reorganization: the code for the view logic has been split off to a plugin.
+This should make it easier to add support for native Browservice clients in the future by replacing the default plugin with another plugin that implements the same [plugin API](#vice-plugin-api).

 ## How does it work?

 The Browservice server uses [CEF (Chromium Embedded Framework)](https://bitbucket.org/chromiumembedded/cef) to run a Chromium browser instance that renders the browser view into an off-screen buffer.
 The browser view, combined with a control UI bar, is then compressed as a PNG or JPEG image and served to the client using an embedded HTTP server.
 The client browser runs a JavaScript application that requests and shows the images.
 It also listens for keyboard and mouse events from the user and forwards them to the proxy by including them in the URLs of the image requests.